linuxdeepin/deepin-voice-note/assets/deepin-voice-note/voice-notes/en_US/voice-notes.md

 1. Go to **Control Center** > **Assistive Tools**, and enable **Text to Speech**.
 2. Select a paragraph of text on the Voice Notes interface, and right-click to select **Text to Speech**.
 The text selected will be converted to speech and read accordingly.
-3. In the text to speech mode, right-click to select **Stop reading** or left-click to stop reading.
+3. In the Text to Speech mode, right-click to select **Stop reading** or left-click to stop reading.

  >![notes](../common/notes.svg) Notes:
- >- When no text is selected, **Text to Speech** is greyed out and inoperable.
+ >- When no text is selected, **Text to Speech** is grayed out and inoperable.
  >- When only an audio file is selected, **Text to Speech** is inoperable; if the audio file selected contains voice-to-text content, **Text to Speech** can be operated.

 ![0|speech](fig/speech.png)